 - Nathanael Greene was one of Washington’s generals in the Revolutionary War.

-- John and Benjamin Green, father and son, was prominent architects in NE England in the early 19th century.
+- John and Benjamin Green, father and son, were prominent architects in NE England in the early 19th century.

-- Al Green is a very popular soul and gospel singer.
+- Al Green is a popular soul and gospel singer.

 Select Green Numbers Today

 - 150,000 in America (most numerous in Texas)